slcdsa/sldsa-slack-apps/README.md

    ```sh
    npm run dev
    ```
-  > *Note* This will spin up a server on localhost:3000, and (if everything is set up properly) you should see a new post in the `bot-spam` channel with a bot version message.
+  > *Note*: This will spin up a server on localhost:3000, and (if everything is set up properly) you should see a new post in the `bot-spam` channel with a bot version message.

   Alternatively, run the following to suppress the bot version message on reload:
    ```sh